skylight-hq/skylight.digital/pages/career_pathways/consultant.md

 ##### Emotional intelligence

 You ask the client thoughtful questions.
-You're able to articulate areas of improvement for yourself and for your team.
+You articulate areas of improvement for yourself and for your team.
 You learn from your mistakes, accept responsibility, and take action.
 You possess a positive attitude and high levels of empathy.
 You welcome feedback.

 ##### Navigating ambiguity

 You're comfortable operating with little direction.
 You set aside your own judgments, question your assumptions and are open-minded when presented with a problem.
-You're able to take action with proper support and guidance.
+You take action with proper support and guidance.

 ##### Expertise and growth mindset

 You have demonstrated expertise in a particular field, area, or topic.
 You publish blog posts and post on social media on topics in your expertise.

 You're passionate about your field and eager to share your passion with others.
 You prioritize self-improvement and are comfortable with change.
-You can articulate the goals you wish to achieve.
+You articulate the goals you wish to achieve.
 You're genuinely curious about things that are unknown or unfamiliar to you.

 ##### Leadership